 • Constructing highways and other publicly-owned facilities

-Using the NEPA process, agencies evaluate the environmental and related social and economic effects of their proposed actions.
+Using the NEPA process, agencies develop alternatives and evaluate the environmental and related social and economic effects of their proposed actions.
 Agencies also provide opportunities for public review and comment on those evaluations.